GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 * `theta=1.0` is the smallest value that is second order accurate in space for sufficiently smooth flows.
 In practice it is still relatively dissipative (MinMod limiter).

-* `theta=2.0` is the upper threshold for which the extrapolation to edges is "total-variation-diminishing"  (TVD).
-Here we use the term  TVD loosely to mean that `left-cell-value <= edge-value <= right-cell-value`, or `left-cell-value >= edge-value >= right-cell-value`.
-For some other PDEs and numerical methods, this will prevent the creation of new extrema and ensure the total-variation does not increase.
-Actually this is not true for the shallow water equations because they are not TVD, but the term is often used to discuss limiters and the technique remains useful.
+* `theta=2.0` is the upper threshold for which the extrapolation to edges is bounded by the neighbouring cell average values.
+This means that either `left-cell-value <= edge-value <= right-cell-value`, or `left-cell-value >= edge-value >= right-cell-value`.

-* `theta>2.0` is even less dissipative and is not TVD (i.e. the extrapolated edge values are not necessarily bound by neighbouring cell values).
-In practice this remains stable for many problems, and can be important in cases where the limiter otherwise leads to excessive dissipation (e.g. some low Froude-number flows with many minima and maxima).
+* `theta>2.0` is even less dissipative, and extrapolated edge values are not necessarily bound by neighbouring cell values.
+However in practice higher values (e.g. `theta=4.0`) retains good stability for many problems, even with shocks.
+Adjusting `theta` like this can be very useful in cases where the limiter otherwise leads to excessive dissipation, for instance some low Froude-number flows with many minima and maxima which are excessively clipped by limiters.

 In all cases `theta` is tapered to zero in flows that are near a wet/dry boundary or extremely shallow, reducing the scheme to first order accuracy there.
 For details on how this is done see [domain_mod.f90](./src/shallow_water/domain_mod.f90) including the comments near the definition of `limiter_coef`1-3.